THE ALBERS FOUNDATION'S

 A look at the residencies that could have happened during the pandemic.
 This time with Koen Doodeman.

 "I WOULD HAVE..."

 and physicality has increased.”

-Koen Doodeman lives and works in Amsterdam with his wife and 2 year old daughter, in a modest house that beautifully combines living and working areas.
-He also has an art studio on the other side of the city where he works on larger projects.
+Koen Doodeman lives and works in Amsterdam with his wife and two-year-old daughter in a modest house that beautifully combines living and working areas.
+He also has a studio on the other side of the city where he can work on larger projects.

 It has certainly had an impact on my work.
-Textiles is very much about tactility.. and painting, too, is connected to the physical perception.
-Now, with the social distancing, the importance of tangibility and physicality has become even more important to me, and more present in my work.
-While in our daily lives, there is a lack of it.
+Textiles is very much about tactility…and painting, too, is connected to the physical perception.
+Now, with the social distancing, the importance of tangibility and physicality has become even more important to me and more present in my work.
+Because, in our daily lives, there is a lack of it right now.

-Koen has been busy during the pandemic with his solo exhibition which has been running until recently at the Gerhard Hofland Gallery in Amsterdam.
+Koen has been busy during the pandemic with his solo exhibition “Non Radar” which has been running until recently at the Gerhard Hofland Gallery in Amsterdam.
 You can read about it here.

-Had he been able to come to the residency in 2020 as planned, it would most likely have been a time to escape the city and fully connect with nature in an open-ended manner, enabling full immersion in his artistic process.
+Had he been able to come to the residency in 2020 as planned, it would have been a time to escape the city and fully connect with nature in an open-ended manner, enabling full immersion in his artistic process.